Dogger Bank Wind Farm: Dogger Bank D

-SSE Renewables and Equinor are investigating the potential to increase the size of the Dogger Bank Wind Farm, which is currently under construction.
-This additional phase will be known as Dogger Bank D. The grid has the capability to support up to 1320 MW.
+SSE Renewables and Equinor are investigating the potential deploy an addition 1.5 GW of turbines in the Eastern portion of the original Dogger Bank C area and launched a consultation during June 2026.
+This additional phase is known as Dogger Bank D. The grid has the capability to support up to 1320 MW.

 Initial plans

 This section provides the historical context for the development of the Dogger Bank Wind Farm and the various name and design changes that have occurred since it was first proposed.

 Dogger Bank Teesside were intended to be the second and third stage of development of the Dogger Bank Zone.
-It was divided into two phases of development: Dogger Bank Teesside A & B and Dogger Bank Teesside C & D. These would connect to the National Grid at a substation in Redcar & Cleveland, Teesside.
+It was divided into two phases of development: Dogger Bank Teesside A and B and Dogger Bank Teesside C and D. These would connect to the National Grid at a substation in Redcar and Cleveland, Teesside.

-Dogger Bank Teesside A & B (Dogger Bank C and Sofia Offshore Wind Farm)
+Dogger Bank Teesside A and B (Dogger Bank C and Sofia Offshore Wind Farm)

 Dogger Bank Teesside A & B comprised two wind farms, each generating up to 1.2 GW of electricity.
 Dogger Bank Teesside A lies 196 km from the shore and will cover an area of 560 km2.
 Dogger Bank Teesside B lies 165 km from the shore and will cover an area of 593 km2.
 Planning consent was granted for 400 turbines on 5 August 2015.
-Since 2017 SSE and Equinor own Dogger Bank Teesside A (renamed to Dogger Bank C), while Dogger Bank Teesside B was taken by Innogy and renamed Sofia Offshore Wind Farm.
+Since 2017, SSE and Equinor own Dogger Bank Teesside A (renamed to Dogger Bank C), while Dogger Bank Teesside B was taken by Innogy and renamed to Sofia Offshore Wind Farm.

-Dogger Bank Teesside C & D
+Dogger Bank Teesside C and D

 This second application (C and D) was planned to comprise two wind farms, each generating up to 1.2 GW of electricity.
 It was originally expected that planning consent would be determined in 2017.
 However, in August 2015 Forewind scrapped the final phase and returned the remaining area of the Dogger Bank development zone to the Crown Estate.

 North Sea Wind Power Hub

-Dutch, German, and Danish electrical grid operators are cooperating in a project to build a North Sea Wind Power Hub complex on one or more artificial islands to be constructed on Dogger Bank as part of a European system for sustainable electricity.
+Dutch, German and Danish electrical grid operators are cooperating in a project to build a North Sea Wind Power Hub complex on one or more artificial islands to be constructed on Dogger Bank as part of a European system for sustainable electricity.
 The power hub would interconnect the three national power grids with each other and with the Dogger Bank Wind Farm.

 A study commissioned by Dutch electrical grid operator TenneT reported in February 2017 that as much as 110 gigawatts of wind energy generating capacity could ultimately be developed at the Dogger Bank location.

 At the North Seas Energy Forum in Brussels on 23 March 2017, Energinet will sign a contract to work with the German and Dutch branches of TenneT; thereafter a feasibility study will be produced.